Ronald Lewis (actor): Rise to stardom

-He was third billed in the comedy Sailor Beware (1956), one of the ten most popular films at the British box office in 1956.
+Lewis was third billed in the comedy Sailor Beware (1956), one of the ten most popular films at the British box office in 1956.
+He played the important role of Private Wyatt in A Hill in Korea (1956), a Korean War film.
+Caine described Lewis in his memoirs as "a goodlooking Welshman in the cast who I thought had the chance to become a star."

-Lewis was cast opposite Vivien Leigh on stage in South Sea Bubble (1956) by Noël Coward, replacing Peter Finch at the last minute.
+Lewis was cast opposite Vivien Leigh in the London production of Noël Coward's South Sea Bubble (1956), replacing Peter Finch at the last minute.
+Variety wrote he "scores as the native male charmer, using his handsome mien, flashing teeth and an attractive broken accent to spout his oddly-constructed sentences.
+His beach-house flirtation scene with Miss Leigh neatly done."
 Lewis reprised this role on British TV.

-He played the important role of Private Wyatt in A Hill in Korea (1956), a Korean War film, alongside George Baker, Harry Andrews, Stanley Baker, Robert Shaw, and, in his first film role, Michael Caine.

-Leading man
+In June 1956, following the death of Alex Korda, Lewis' contract with London Films transferred to the Rank Organisation.